Courtesy navigation

 • Security.
 You can take steps to secure your wireless network, but because the signal will bleed outside your premises, a wired network will always be more secure.

-Wireless networks are particularly useful in situations where running cables would be difficult, or where you want extra flexibility – perhaps to offer a network connection to visitors or within your meeting rooms.
+Wireless networks are particularly useful in situations where running cables would be difficult, or where you want extra flexibility – perhaps to offer a network connection to visitors or in your meeting rooms.

-You need two essential pieces of equipment to set up a wireless network:
+You need two essential pieces of wireless equipment to set up a wireless network:

-1. A router.
+• A wireless access point.
 This piece of hardware is the central point of your wireless network.
-All your wireless devices (laptops, smartphones, tablets, etc) connect to it.
-The router itself will connect directly to the internet and share that connection with any device to which it is attached.
-Basic routers cost around £70.
+All your wireless devices (laptops, etc) connect to it.
+Basic access points cost less than £40.

-2. Wireless devices.
-These can be laptops, smartphones, tablets, or any other piece of equipment which is able to connect to wireless networks.
+• Wireless devices.
+These can be laptops, smart phones, tablet computers, or any other piece of equipment which is able to connect to wireless networks.

-Every laptop, smartphone and tablet built within the last few years will have wireless networking as standard.
-You can add wireless capabilities to older desktop computers by purchasing an adaptor for around £20.
+You can add wireless capabilities to desktop computers by purchasing an adaptor for £20 or so.

-There are several different speeds of wireless networks, each with a different, tricky-to-remember name (802.11g, 802.11n and 802.11ac are the most common).
-You don't need to worry about this too much, as devices which run at different speeds should happily work together.
-Just opt for the fastest you can afford – at present, that's 802.11ac.
+There are several different speeds of wireless network, each with a different, hard-to-remember name (802.11g and 802.11n are the most common).
+You don’t need to worry about this too much, as devices which run at different speeds should work together.
+Just opt for the fastest you can afford – at present, that’s 802.11n.

-If your business already has a wired network but you need to extend its coverage, you can usually connect additional wireless access points.
-Position the access point so the signal covers the area in question.
+If your business already has a wired network, you can usually plug your wireless access point straight into it.
+Position the access point so the signal covers the areas you want it to.

-Once your wireless network is set up, take some key security precautions.
-Change the default administrator password for your router, turn on its built-in firewall (it should be enabled by default), and enable encryption so it's harder for people to intercept information being sent across your network.
-Also consider hiding the network so it doesn't show up when people scan for wireless networks.
+Once it’s set up, take some key security precautions.
+Enable encryption so it’s harder for people to intercept information being sent across your network.
+Also consider hiding the network so it doesn’t show up when people scan for wireless networks.

-Most routers and wireless access points will offer a step-by-step guide to help you get set up.
-However, it's worth contacting your IT supplier for assistance with more complicated setups – particularly those involving several access points or large premises.
+Many wireless access points will offer a step-by-step guide to help you get set up.
+However, it’s worth contacting your IT supplier for assistance with more complicated set ups – particularly those involving several access points or large premises.